 Sacramento Valley Region’s calendar is filled with activities to spark the interest of all of our club members.
 In addition to smaller regional get togethers such as dinners and tours, we host several major events a year.
 Here is a list of many of our activities and their descriptions.
 Many of our events offer registration straight to the event chairs or sponsors.
-Other events, such as some of our tours and larger events, we will offer registration through eventbrite or MotorsportReg.
+Other events, such as some of our tours and larger events, we will offer registration through MotorsportReg.
 Look for our events on our calendar for specific event registration information.

 - Autocross – If you reading this, you missed the jump to the dedicated Autocross Tab.
 Click here to be taken to our Autocrross area.
 If you’d like to see what you might be getting yourself into, click here for some videos of autocrossing.

 CRAB used to be an acronym for something in particular, but now merely denotes a weekend-long party filled with all manner of Porsche-related activities.
 Porsche owners from SVR, Zone 7, PCA National Headquarters and as far away as West Virginia and Florida have enjoyed the 36 CRABs since its birth in 1972.
 We are in the planning stages of CRAB 37.
 Over the years other events have been added such as – driving tours, walking tours, games, technical knowledge competitions, etc.

 - Carrera de Sierra – One of SVR’s oldest events, “Carrera” is a one or two day rally and/or tour through the Sierra Nevada foothills and mountains.
 Normally held in early-to-mid September, members enjoy driving great roads, picnicking amongst Mother Nature’s splendor, enjoying informal partying and having a wonderful time where California’s founders gave life to the state’s early history.